hackerschoice/zapper/README.md

                      will not show
 ```

 Example: Replace the current shell with a hidden tmux/shell.
-Hide all sub processes (`-f`) and pretend to be some kernel worker (`-a`) without showing any command line options:
+Hide all sub processes (`-f`), take on the name of some kernel process (`-a`) and hide all command line options:
 ```sh
 exec ./zapper -f -a'[kworker/1:2-cgroup_destroy]' tmux
 ```